If an employee is overpaid, they can either repay through the online marketplace or authorize a reduction in pay to cover the repayment.

 If the employee does not agree to repayment after verbal notice

 If the employee does not respond when verbally informed of the overpayment, or fails to repay the overpayment in a timely fashion, the following steps should be followed:

 - Send a letter on department letterhead, via certified mail, return receipt requested to the employee's home address notifying the employee of the overpayment and the options for repayment or to contest the amount of overpayment (Sample letter #1).

 - If the employee does not either respond to the first letter or meet to dispute the overpayment and based on information provided by the employee, the department still believes there is an overpayment, send a second letter (Sample letter #2) on department letterhead, via certified mail, return receipt requested to the employee's home address to confirm the overpayment will be deducted from his or her next check.

-- Submit the department authorization to reduce wages form along with both letters to the Payroll Office at 1095 Virginia Avenue.
+- Submit the Department Authorization to Reduce Wages form along with both letters to the Payroll Office at 801 Conley Avenue, 325 Jesse Hall.

 - Retain a copy of the form and letters with the department payroll records for the pay period in which the overpayment occurred.